Battle vs. Chess: Lawsuit with Interplay

 The game was not initially released in the United States due to a lawsuit by Interplay Entertainment for trademark infringement due to its similarity to their title Battle Chess.
 The case went to trial by jury in the summer of 2012.
-In 2012, the United States District Court for the Central District of California granted a default judgment in Interplay's favor after TopWare fired its attorney and was unable to locate new counsel.
-On November 15, 2012, the parties settled with TopWare agreeing to pay Interplay approximately $200,000, plus interest.
+That year, the United States District Court for the Central District of California granted a default judgment in Interplay's favor after TopWare fired its attorney and was unable to locate new counsel.
+On November 15, the parties settled with TopWare agreeing to pay Interplay approximately $200,000, plus interest.
 After the lawsuit, the game was released in North America as Check vs. Mate to avoid the Interplay trademark on planned remake of Battle Chess, through digital distribution networks including Steam.